Request a Quote

 They climb fig trees and acacias which dominate Ishasha plains.
 Acacia and fig trees have flat shady canopies and atop them, you can find lions comfortably seated or resting, if not enjoying the shade in the branches slightly below.
 Also common to these trees is that they spread their branches at lower heights which perhaps reduces the level of difficulty with which they may climb, if it wasn’t the case.
 Those spotted in the north of the park are usually on Cactus and acacia trees, as well.
 The few in other parks like Murchison falls tend to be on Sasuge trees, baboon apples and acacias.

 - Ishasha and Bwindi Impenetrable National Park are 2 hours drive away from each other which makes it easy to combine tree climbing lions tour and Gorilla trekking in Bwindi .
 If it is not part of a longer Uganda Safari, a trip involving tree lions and Gorillas can be as short as 3, 4, 5 days departing from either Kampala/Entebbe in Uganda or Kigali city of Rwanda.

 - Another good opportunity for a closer encounter with the lions can be through lion tracking at the northern sector of Queen Elizabeth National Park.
-All our tours to Queen Elizabeth Park can be adjusted to include the tree climbing lions in Ishasha or Lion tracking at the Kasenyi sector, still with in Queen Elizabeth Park.
+All our tours to Queen Elizabeth Park can be adjusted to include the tree climbing lions in Ishasha or Lion tracking at the Kasenyi sector.